 This is the last lesson for the book of Acts!
 This is a review of the life of Paul.
-There is a booklet that I use and have the kids flip through the pages with me and as I am telling the Bible lesson, I hand out a little item that will hopefully remind them of that part of Paul's life.
+There is a booklet that I have used and have the kids flip through the pages with me and as I am telling the Bible lesson, I hand out a little item that will hopefully remind them of that part of Paul's life.
 They put the items in their Fact Bags to take home.
 This is another of the kid's favorite lessons!

 I begin the lesson by using the printed book.
 First is some background about Paul.
 Page 2 talks about Paul being born in Tarsus, and page 3 talks about his family and his dad being a tentmaker.
 The string is for tent making.
 You can print a baby here.